-2.1.
-Strategy for collecting speech samples with stress labels the speech databases are developed to be used as training/testing samples of speech recognizers.
+To build HMMs for stressed syllables and unstressed ones, a speech database with sentence stress labels was required.
+However, most of the speech databases were developed to be used as training/testing samples of speech recognizers.
 This means that available databases do not contain labels of sentence stress.
 These labels can be assigned to any of the available speech databases by asking phoneticians to do the stress marking.
-However, this would result in rather large variation among labelers.
+However, this would result in large variation among labelers.
 One solution to reduce labelerdependency and speaker-dependency is to ask many phoneticians to label a large speech database.
 But it is evident that this solution is quite costly.
 In this work, we adopted another strategy.
 We asked that the stress markings be done by an English teacher (the fourth author) who had developed a method of teaching English rhythm to non-native speakers of English and who also was a speech researcher with good knowledge of prosody.
 After the stress marking to a given sentence set, all the sentences were uttered by her and recorded for the modeling.
 After the recording, all the speech samples were checked by her listening to whether the individual syllables were adequately produced according to the stress labels which she assigned before the recording.
 The recorded speech samples were divided into two sets for training and testing (Set-A0-a/b).
 Additional speech samples were prepared for testing, which were from CDROMs of an English courseware (Set-A1) and TIMIT database (Set-A2).
 Further, English sentences spoken by Japanese students were collected (Set-J).
 Table.
 1 shows speech samples prepared.
 The stress marking for Set-A1/2 and Set-J was also done by the fourth author by listening to the samples.